In other words, a person cannot get HIV through casual contact, such as shaking hands, hugging, or sneezing.

 Symptoms of HIV vs AIDS

 There are several symptoms of HIV but the only way that you can tell that you have HIV is if you get tested.
-However, prior to testing, you may notice the following symptoms that could indicate that you may have HIV in the acute HIV infection stage.
+However, prior to testing, you may notice the following symptoms that could indicate that you may have HIV in the acute stage.

 You may experience flu-like symptoms such as: